Mystery Drone Sightings Continue In New Jersey And Across The US. Here’s What We Know

 Dozens of witnesses have reported seeing drones statewide since mid-November, including near the Picatinny Arsenal, a military research and manufacturing facility, and over President-elect Donald Trump’s golf course in Bedminster.

-New Jersey Gov. Phil Murphy, a Democrat, said Monday that drone-detection equipment supplied by the federal government has yielded little new information.
-He declined to describe the equipment except to say it was powerful and could even disable the drones, though he said that’s not legal on U.S. soil.
+New Jersey Gov. Phil Murphy, a Democrat, has said drone-detection equipment supplied by the federal government has yielded little new information.
+He declined to describe the equipment except to say it was powerful and could even disable the drones, though he noted that’s not legal on U.S. soil.

-Meanwhile, the FBI and New Jersey state police warned against pointing lasers at suspected drones, because aircraft pilots are being hit in the eyes more often.
+Meanwhile, federal and local authorities are warning against pointing lasers at suspected drones, because aircraft pilots are being hit in the eyes more often.
 Authorities also said they are concerned people might fire weapons at manned aircraft that they have mistaken for drones.

 But do the drones pose a threat?